Invariants of Lie algebras extended over commutative algebras without unit: Derivations

 in the second case.
 Now trivial case-by-case considerations involving vanishing and linear dependence of the linear operators occurring as tensor product factors in these two equalities, produce the final list of derivations. \end{proof}

-Theorem \ref{der} can be applied, for example, to the Lie algebra $\mathfrak g \otimes tK[t]/(t^n)$, where $\mathfrak g$ is a semisimple finite-dimensional Lie algebra over any field of characteristic $0$, to obtain a very short proof of the result of Benoist \cite{benoist} about realization of any semisimple Lie algebra as semisimple part of the Lie algebra of derivations of a nilpotent Lie algebra (another short proof with direct calculation of $Der(\mathfrak g \otimes tK[t]/(t^3))$ follows from \cite[Proposition 3.5]{leger-luks}).
+Theorem \ref{der} can be applied, for example, to the Lie algebra $\mathfrak g \otimes tK[t]/(t^n)$, $n > 2$, where $\mathfrak g$ is a semisimple finite-dimensional Lie algebra over any field of characteristic $0$, to obtain a very short proof of the result of Benoist \cite{benoist} about realization of any semisimple Lie algebra as semisimple part of the Lie algebra of derivations of a nilpotent Lie algebra (another short proof with direct calculation of $Der(\mathfrak g \otimes tK[t]/(t^3))$ follows from \cite[Proposition 3.5]{leger-luks}).
 Indeed, as noted, for example, in \cite[Lemma 2.2]{bb}, $tK[t]/(t^n)$ possesses a symmetric nondegenerate invariant bilinear form $B$, hence $\mathfrak g \otimes tK[t]/(t^n)$ possesses such a form (being the product of the Killing form on $\mathfrak g$ and $B$), so Theorem \ref{der} is applicable.
-Note that different types of derivations listed in Theorem \ref{der} constitute generalizations of the ordinary notions of derivation and centroid, which, due to results from \cite{hopkins}, \cite{filippov} and \cite{leger-luks}, in the case of semisimple Lie algebras except for $sl(2)$, coincide with these ordinary notions.
+As $\mathfrak g$ is perfect and centerless, the derivations of types (iv), (v), (vii), (viii), (ix) vanish.
+The remaining types can be handled, for example, by appealing to results of \cite{hopkins}, \cite{filippov} or \cite{leger-luks}, which imply that in the case $\mathfrak g \not\simeq sl(2)$, the corresponding mappings $d$ vanish also for types (ii) and (iii), and for the rest of the types are either inner derivations of $\mathfrak g$, or multiplications by scalar.
+Then, performing elementary calculations with conditions imposed on $\beta$'s in the remaining types, and rearranging the obtained spaces of derivations, we get the following isomorphism of vector spaces:

+Elements of the first summand are assembled from types (i) and (x), and act on $\mathfrak g \otimes tK[t]/(t^n)$ as the Lie multiplication by an element of $\mathfrak g$ and the associative commutative multiplication by an element of $K[t]/(t^n)$.
+Elements of the second summand are assembled from types (i), (vi) and (x), and act by the rule